Eliot-Roxbergh/notes_pinephone/README.md

 There are of course many distributions and desktop environments to choose from.
 Here I used Mobian (Bookworm) with Phosh since most things just worked (like sms, camera), I had some problems with other distros but was a while ago now.

-Note possible differences between releases HW https://wiki.pine64.org/wiki/PinePhone#Hardware_revisions, e.g. v1.1 discharges even when turned off (https://wiki.pine64.org/wiki/PinePhone_1.1_VBUS_power_usage_Hardware_Fix)
+Note possible differences between releases HW https://wiki.pine64.org/wiki/PinePhone#Hardware_revisions, e.g. v1.1 discharges even when turned off (https://wiki.pine64.org/wiki/PinePhone_1.1_VBUS_power_usage_Hardware_Fix).
+Probably you want to buy the most recent mainboard in the pine64 store to get rid of most of the problems and get 3GB ram.

 Development status of Pinephone etc. https://xnux.eu/devices/pine64-pinephone.html

+There is also a more powerful version Pinephone Pro, however now ~Q4 2022 it is not usable as a daily phone.

 # Install OS and bootloader